Перейти до вмісту

 +---------------------------------------------------------------+

-Pause and predict: Kubernetes marks a node as NotReady only when the kubelet stops sending heartbeats — which takes 40 seconds by default.
+Pause and predict: Kubernetes marks a node unhealthy only after missed heartbeats accumulate for about 50 seconds by default.
 During those 40 seconds, pods on the node are running but potentially broken.
 What types of hardware failures would be invisible to the kubelet heartbeat mechanism?

 Node Problem Detector (NPD) is a DaemonSet that monitors system logs and reports problems as Kubernetes node conditions.
 Without NPD, Kubernetes only knows a node is unhealthy when kubelet stops reporting — which can take minutes.